SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 The Basic Info and Provider setup is complete for the Fabric.
 Finally, there's an optional Connection step available.

-For users with many hundreds or thousands of tables, a Connection is a great way to sync the metadata in Prophecy so those tables can be listed quickly.
-Optionally add a Connection by following the steps 7-14 pictured above.
-If a connection is configured, the connection details will be used to display data tables etc. in the [Project Browser](/docs/concepts/project/project-broswer.md#how-to-access-project-browser) `Environment` tab . **(7)Name** the Connection and provide an optional **(8)Description**.
+For users with many hundreds or thousands of tables, a Metadata Connection is a great way to sync the metadata in Prophecy so those tables can be listed quickly.
+Optionally add a Metadata Connection by following the steps 7-14 pictured above.
+If a Connection is configured, the Connection details will be used to display data tables etc. in the [Project Browser](/docs/concepts/project/project-browser.md#how-to-access-project-browser) `Environment` tab . **(7)Name** the Connection and provide an optional **(8)Description**.
 Add a **(9)Workspace URL**, **(10)JDBC URL**, and **(11)Access Token**.
+The JDBC URL and Access Token are only required if different from those defined for the data provider, eg Databricks.
 The Access Token created for the workspace must have read permission for the Catalogs or JDBC tables of interest.
 The access token can be a personal access token or service principle token.
 We recommend using a service principle token.
-For information on the service principle token, go to the Databricks [documentation.](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-service-principals-in-your-account) The JDBC URL and Access Token are only required if different from those defined for the data provider, eg Databricks.
-Finally, define the **(12)Refresh Frequency** for which the metadata connection should sync with the JDBC.
-When the connection is **(13)enabled**, Prophecy will sync with the JDBC and any accessible catalogs at the defined frequency.
+For information on the service principle token, go to the Databricks [documentation.](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-service-principals-in-your-account) Finally, define the **(12)Refresh Frequency** for which the Metadata Connection should sync with the JDBC.
+When the Connection is **(13)enabled**, Prophecy will sync with the JDBC and any accessible catalogs at the defined frequency.
 Only one metadata Connection can be enabled at a time for a particular Fabric.
 Click **(14)Add** the Connection and it will become listed in the Fabric.
 Now tables will be synced on a regular cadence and appear quickly when listed in the Project browser `Environment` tab.

 :::caution
-Only one metadata connection can be enabled per Fabric at a time.
+Only one Metadata Connection can be enabled per Fabric at a time.
 :::

 Please note, Fabrics are owned by Teams.
 Every Member present within the Team will be able to access the Fabric, however, each individual has to provide their own Personal Access Token.